mesosphere/dcos-docs-site/pages/1.9/networking/mesos-dns/expose-mesos-zone/index.md

 There are cases where you may want to have services outside of DC/OS that use DNS records inside of the DC/OS cluster.
 However, the `.mesos` domain name that DC/OS uses to expose records does not support this.
 To enable this capability, you can put a BIND server in front of your cluster.

 Each DC/OS cluster has a unique cryptographic identifier.
-The zbase32 encoded version of the identifier can be found in the UI under **System Overview**.
+The zbase32 encoded version of the identifier can be found under **System Overview**.

 In the example, the cryptographic cluster ID `yor6tqhiag39y6cjkdd4w9uzo45qhku6ra8hl7hpr6d9ukjaz3jo` is used.